ajschumacher/ajschumacher.github.io/20141117-well_used_simple_tools/index.md

 Tool number four is [Good Todo](https://goodtodo.com/), which is a calendared to-do list app that integrates with email.
 It supplements my memory by keeping track of when I need to do things, and lets me focus on just the tasks that I'll be able to accomplish in a given day.
 It is way better than every other to-do application I've ever seen.

 I include brief tasks that just need to be remembered and crossed off, as well as more substantial tasks.
 By looking at the list for the day I can decide what to work on first and what to reschedule or reconsider.
 Right now, I'll work on this "Friday sales report" task.

+For more about Emacs, see my recent talk at DC Python.